credo-ai/credoai_lens/docs/pages/make_your_own.rst

       --------------
       Any form of custom section is supported, and will be formatted according to rst rules.
 These sections can be used to further break down a lengthy description.
+NOtice the header level is defined by a rows of "-" the same length as the section title.

       Any section can contain numbered/bullet lists.
 There needs to be an empty line between the text and the start of the list.
 No indentation is required to start